-New faculty are oriented to the program media in their area through participation in LTC's new teacher orientation GUIDE Program.
+New faculty are oriented to the educational resources in their area through participation in LTC's new teacher orientation GUIDE Program.
 Each new faculty member is paired with a mentor teacher who familiarizes him/her with the available learning resources.
-Throughout the year, periodic orientation and training is available to faculty and staff on the availability and use of media resources, online systems, computer equipment, software, etc.
+Throughout the year, periodic orientation and professional development geared toward educational resources is available to faculty and staff.

-Students are oriented to the media and resources available for use during program orientation sessions and as needed directly in the classroom by faculty.
-Throughout the year, periodic orientation and training is available to students on the availability and use of media resources, online systems, computer equipment, software, etc.
+Students are oriented to the educational resources available for use during program orientation sessions and as needed directly in the classroom by faculty.
+Throughout the